animatedb/oovaide/web/readme.md

 ## Features

-- An analysis system that searches directories for source code and uses CLang to generate dependencies between files and components.
+- The analysis system searches directories for source code and uses CLang.
+	- Dependencies are generated automatically between files and components.
-- The analysis system uses CLang to parse the object relationships and sequence information.
+	- Object relationships and sequence information is saved for diagrams.
-- Oovcde can dynamically generate diagrams allowing quick navigation between objects.
-- Diagrams can be edited in Oovcde, then saved as SVG and edited using tools such as Inkscape.
+	- Diagrams (class, sequence, and dependency) can be dynamically generated allowing quick navigation between objects.
+Diagrams can be edited in Oovcde, then saved as SVG and edited using tools such as Inkscape.
-- A multithreaded build system that uses the analysis information for easy setup.
+- The multithreaded build system uses analysis information for easy setup.
-- A simple code editor with a debugger.
+- The code editor has syntax highlighting, and a debugger.
+- Code test coverage instruments the code and produces coverage information.
+- Complexity measurements are provided for each method of a class.
+- Duplicate code is found and listed.

 ## Download